 What drives me is the potential to create better tools for early disease diagnosis and prevention.
-When I’m not working with synchrotron datasets or optimizing imaging algorithms, you might find me fighting gravity in the gym or providing emergency medical assistance at events like the Oktoberfest.
+When I’m not working with synchrotron datasets or optimizing imaging algorithms, you might find me fighting gravity in the gym or providing emergency medical assistance at events like Oktoberfest.
+Outside of academia, my interest in entrepreneurship has led me to found my own software and website company.
+I also maintain a blog on this page where I try to make scientific topics fun and accessible.

 Technologies & Skills